 From the Gaylord Herald Times: Tech Savvy 2018

 GAYLORD — Girls from around the state made a beeline for the annual Tech Savvy STEM (science, technology, engineering and math) event for teen girls in Gaylord Saturday.

 Carrie Miller, a math teacher from Tahquamenon Area Schools in the Upper Peninsula, said the American Association of University Women (AAUW) Gaylord area branch’s Tech Savvy event gives girls unique opportunities to develop connections with women.

 She stressed the importance of the fifth-annual event’s full day of workshops for young girls and said Luce County, where her school is located, has very few examples of women with college degrees.

 “What I have seen is some students who may have never considered going to college come here and hear that there’s opportunities for them that they didn’t know,” Miller said.
 “There’s just not opportunities for them to see professional women in our county … They don’t have a lot of positive female role models.”
 Continue Reading

 The cornerstone of AAUW’s e-advocacy efforts, Action Network sends subscribers urgent e-mail notices to contact their members of Congress.
 With our online Two-Minute Activist tool, it takes just minutes to make your voice heard.
 Check it out here.

 Please Join Us!

-If you want to see what we do you can stop by our lunch meetings to check us out.
-We meet at noon on the second Wednesday of the month at the Gaylord University Center, 80 Livingston Blvd, and feel free to bring a sack lunch.
-We do not meet in June or July.
+Gaylord, MI 49735), and feel free to bring a sack lunch.
+We do not meet in June, July or December.
 If you can’t make it to our lunch meetings, you can still be involved in our mission through our various activities (see the “About Us” page).